Hubble Tension and Dark Energy in Teleparallel Gauss-Bonnet Gravity: New Constraints from DESI BAO, Pantheon$^+$ and Hubble Data: Perturbations and stability

 However, this algebraic relation is generally absent in higher-order theories of gravity such as those involving arbitrary functions $f(T, T_\mathcal{G})$.
 In such cases, the evolution of scalar perturbations is governed by the coupled system of differential equations \eqref{eq:perturbation_ode} and \eqref{eq:matter_perturbation}, where the gravitational Lagrangian itself significantly influences the dynamics.
 These coefficients dictate the nature of the perturbation propagation, potentially introducing rich dynamical features absent in standard GR.
 This foundational contrast underscores the importance of carefully analyzing the stability equations in the context of modified gravity theories, where perturbations exhibit more intricate and model-dependent behavior.

 Figure \ref{FIG: delta and delta m} illustrates the temporal evolution of the Hubble perturbation parameter $\delta(t)$ (left panel) and the matter perturbation parameter $\delta_\mathrm{m}(t)$ (right panel) as functions of cosmic time $t$ in the $f(T, T_\mathcal{G})$ gravity framework.
 The analysis incorporates the effects of varying the best-fit values of the model parameters, determined through a MCMC parameterization technique.
 The plots compare four distinct datasets: CC+PPS, CC+PPS+BAO$_1$, CC+PPS+DESI DR1 and CC+PPS+DESI DR2.
 The numerical results reveal that both $\delta(t)$ and $\delta_\mathrm{m}(t)$ decay rapidly to zero as cosmic time progresses, confirming the stability of the numerical solutions.
 Fig. \ref{FIG: delta and delta m} illustrates the time evolution of the perturbations.
 For the Hubble parameter perturbations, the solutions demonstrate stability as they decay monotonically with cosmic time, closely following the behaviour of the $\Lambda$CDM model, and eventually vanish at late times.
 For matter perturbations, the models again show a behaviour similar to $\Lambda$CDM, remaining stable and decaying with time, but instead of vanishing completely they asymptotically approach a constant limiting value at late times.
 Specifically, the Hubble perturbations demonstrate a consistent decay across all datasets, fully stabilizing at late times, indicative of a robust and stable cosmological evolution.
 Similarly, the matter perturbations mirror this behavior, decaying steadily over time and converging to a limiting value at late times, further reinforcing the stability of the solutions within this gravitational model.
+Within the scalar perturbation sector considered here, and for the posterior-supported region of parameter space explored in the observational analysis, the perturbations remain well-behaved and do not exhibit the instabilities tested in the present framework.

 Building on the stability of the $f(T, T_{\mathcal{G}})$ model confirmed through perturbation analysis, we now summarize its cosmological implications and observational consistency, highlighting its potential as an alternative to $\Lambda$CDM.